tethysplatform/tethys/docs/installation/production/configuration/advanced/social_auth.rst

             Do not enable both the ``AzureADB2COAuth2MultiTenant`` and ``AzureADB2COAuth2`` backends at the same time.
 The ``AzureADB2COAuth2MultiTenant`` will fall back to behaving like the ``AzureADB2COAuth2`` if the ``MULTI_TENANT`` setting is not present, so it is not necessary to use both.

-3. Add the appropriate ``MULTI_TENANT`` setting with the settings for one or more tenants grouped under the desired tenant key:
+3. Add the appropriate ``MULTI_TENANT`` setting with the settings for one or more tenants grouped under the desired Tenant Key:

     * If using an **Azure AD Tenant** and you selected **Accounts in this organizational directory only**: